 If you have lots of alumni you are in good terms with, send out invitations for a happy hour.
 Make sure that the word is spread as far and wide as possible.
 Since the pub that you choose as the venue is going to see tremendous sales for the chosen evening, ask them for a sponsorship.

 If the gathering is small, it is a good idea to ask for donations.
-But, if it is a large one, tickets and raffle is going to be lucrative as a quick fundraising idea for schools.
+But, if it is a large one, tickets and a raffle is going to be lucrative.

 Alumni Networking Luncheon

 Bringing together a group of alumni for a dinner or luncheon gives you the opportunity to ask for donations.

 Make it an interesting affair and pull in more people by inviting an interesting speaker to address the group.

 In the United Kingdom alone there are thousands of charities and non-profit organizations that make every effort to do good for the humanity and the nature.
 These ideas are only a handful among the plentiful ideas that zealous supporters add to the list every day.
 If you to wish to be one among them, it is time you tried something new to put your best foot forward for a good cause.
 For starters, you can shop with The Giving Machine, and donate to your charity for free.